mount [-F nfs] [generic_options] [-o specific_options] [-O] resource

 Set the NFS timeout to n tenths of a second.
 The default value is 11 tenths of a second for connectionless transports, and 600 tenths of a second for connection-oriented transports.
 This value is ignored for connectionless transports.
 Such transports might implement their own timeouts, which are outside the control of NFS.

 By default, the version of NFS protocol used between the client and the server is the highest one available on both systems.
-The default maximum for the client is Version 4.
-This can be changed by setting the NFS_CLIENT_VERSMAX parameter in /etc/default/nfs to a valid version (2, 3, or 4).
+The default maximum for the client is version 4.
+This can be changed by setting client_versmax to a valid version number (2, 3, or 4).
+Use the sharectl(1M) command to manipulate the client_versmax property.
 If the NFS server does not support the client's default maximum, the next lowest version attempted until a matching version is found.

 Allow or disallow the creation and manipulation of extended attributes.
 The default is xattr.
 See fsattr(5) for a description of extended attributes.